-On the Heiligengeistfeld, northern Germany's largest fair attracts visitors with the smell of roasted almonds, candyfloss and mulled wine, but also with family fun and carousel fun for young and old.
+On the Heiligengeistfeld, northern Germany's largest fair attracts visitors with the smell of roasted almonds, candyfloss and wine, but also with family fun and carousel fun for young and old.

-When the big Ferris wheel shines brightly in the night sky above St. Pauli, Christmas joy is in the air and the recruiters at the breakdancer loudly call out the finale, then we know it's that time again: Hamburg's Winter DOM has opened its doors.
+When the big Ferris wheel shines brightly in the night sky above St. Pauli, joy is in the air and the recruiters at the breakdancer loudly call out the finale, then we know it's that time again: Hamburg's DOM has opened its doors.

 The Hamburg DOM is a piece of Hamburg history and at the same time a guarantee for play, fun, thrills and nostalgia.
 The Hamburg DOM got its name from a collection of merchants, craftsmen and jugglers who, after some frictions in 1337, received the right to stay in the Marien-Dom during "bad weather".
 Towards the end of the 19th century the showmen found their "new home" on the Heiligengeistfeld.
 The Hamburg DOM was born.